Download our new Mobile Preparedness App to always have emergency information with you!

 - Pre-designated meeting places for employees, friends and/or roommates.
 One location just outside where you live/work and a second location further away in case you can’t get close to where you work/live.
 Everyone should know where these locations are.

 - Know Emergency Shelter Locations – In Case of an Emergency, check the BC Emergency website or ask a BC Official (ie: BC Police, Resident Director, Resident Assistant, etc.).
 Generally these are locations such as dining halls, libraries and other large assembly areas on campus.

 - Be sure to develop a Family Emergency Plan for your home.

 - Update Contact Information for Emergency Notification and become familiar with BC Emergency Notification Procedures.

 - Make sure you have an Emergency Communication Plan with family and friends.
 Keeping the people you care about and who care about you informed during an emergency is critical.

-- Consider programming an "ICE" (In Case of Emergency) contact into your cell phone's phonebook.
+- Add and "ICE" (In Case of Emergency) contact to your phone.
 This is a person to contact on your behalf in case you are not able to communicate with emergency responders.

-- Consider programming the Boston College Police Emergency Number 617-552-4444 into your cell phone's phonebook.
+- Add the Boston College Police Emergency Number 617-552-4444 into your cell phone's phonebook.
 In case you ever need to call for help, it will be readily available to you.
 Also be sure to program 911 into your cell phone for off campus emergencies.